delapuente/qasmsim/README.md

    - [ ] In the native lib.
    - [ ] In the WASM version.
  - [ ] Add a semantic checker for checking the correctness of the program before runtime.
- - [x] Semantic comments for documenting the gates.
  - [ ] Handling opaque gates.
 Right now they are ignored and calling an opaque gate results in Error, like trying to call an undefined gate.

 A sample QASM program can be found here: